 Like a concierge, users can ask live agents for sale alerts, shopping advice, follow-up shipments, special handling, Viber partnership manager Berina Tanovic said.

-Viber said more developments are coming, as it is working towards a long-term vision of becoming a super-app, a single gateway to multiple services, Constandache said.
+Viber said more developments are coming, as it is working towards a long-term vision of becoming to a super-app, a single gateway to multiple services, Constandache said.